 10. Determine if you’ll need an assistant

 Yes!
 An assistant can be a key element in your portable photo studio, especially for more demanding jobs that may require more than two hands.
-Whether it be for holding the reflector in place, holding props in specific positions, or setting up an extensive backdrop an assistant is a considerable addition.
+From holding the reflector in place to organising your photography model release forms and contracts, an assistant is a useful addition.
 You likely won’t need to hire a full-time employee and maybe the only time you’ll need an assistant is for more demanding jobs like event photography.

 Looking for a physical or permanent photo studio?
+Or maybe even London photography studios?
 We can help!